hyzhak/collaborative-slam-exporation-for-robots/memory-bank/proposals/command-listeners-design.md

 ## 1. Background

-As the number of command streams grows, a single `app/orchestrator_listener.py` becomes a bottleneck.
-We propose a modular, scalable approach where each command stream has its own handler and listener.
+As the number of command streams grew, the legacy `app/orchestrator_listener.py` became a bottleneck.
+This was replaced by a modular, scalable approach where each command stream has its own handler and listener.

 ## 2. Handler Abstractions